-How to reach Gokarna Temple
+How to reach Gokarna Temple?

-A large number of Hotels and Lodges provide a comfortable stay at nominal rates.
-Since the town also boasts of a number of scenic beaches, a few beach resorts have also come up in the vicinity.
-Advanced booking is preferable as the town is usually packed with devotees during the festive and the holiday season.
+Many Hotels and Lodges provide a comfortable stay at nominal rates.
+Since the town also has a number of scenic beaches, a few beach resorts have also come up in the vicinity.
+Advanced booking is preferable as the town is usually packed with devotees during the festive and holiday season.

-Where to eat in Gokarna
+Where to eat near Gokarna Temple?

 The devotees to the Gokarna Temple are served Prasada Bhojana every day free of cost in the afternoon and the evening at 12:30 PM and 7:30 PM respectively.
-A large number of small restaurants have come up at the Gokarna Temple and nearby areas.
+A large number of small restaurants have also come up at the Gokarna Temple and nearby areas.